 - a.
 The City is served by the Fort Bragg Fire Protection Authority (FBFPA), referred to as, Fort Bragg Fire Department.
 It is a volunteer fire department with approximately 36 firefighters and four auxiliary members who actively dedicate themselves to protect life and property.
 The fire department operates out of three facilities: Main Street Fire Station (141 N. Main Street), Highway 20 Substation (32270 Highway 20), and Little Valley Fire Company (33680 Little Valley Road).
-Annually, the fire department responds to 500 to 600 calls, which vary from structure fires to public assists. - b.
-Police protection services within the City of Fort Bragg are provided by the City of Fort Bragg Police Department (FBPD), located at 250 Cypress Street. - c.
+Annually, the fire department responds to 500 to 600 calls, which vary from structure fires to public assists.
+The Fire Station may need to be reconstructed to the higher State earthquake standards for emergency response facilities, however the proposed project will not necessitate this reconstruction. - b.
+Police protection services within the City of Fort Bragg are provided by the City of Fort Bragg Police Department (FBPD), located at 250 Cypress Street.
+The proposed project will not necessitate any physical changes to the Police Department buildings. - c.
 Thirteen schools are located within the City of Fort Bragg.
-The City's schools have experienced declining enrollment and have excess capacity to serve additional students. - d.
+The City's schools have experienced declining enrollment and have excess capacity to serve additional students.
+The proposed project will not necessitate any physical changes to area schools. - d.
 The City has 209 acres of local passive and active recreational parks which is significantly higher than the minimum required by the Quimby Act (1 acre/3,000 residents).
+The proposed project will not necessitate any physical changes to area parks.

-The proposed project would have No Impact on Public Services.
+The proposed project would have No Impact on Public Services because the project would not result in new development that would necessitate the construction of new or physically altered governmental facilities.